Rob McNeil

 Biography

 Rob is also the Deputy Director and Head of Media and Communications at the Migration Observatory.
-He was part of the team who launched the Migration Observatory in 2011 and, since then, has been working to embed Migration Observatory analysis in public debates.
+He was part of the team that launched the Migration Observatory in 2011 and, since then, has been working to embed Migration Observatory analysis in public debates.
 He is responsible for public relations strategy, parliamentary and community outreach and news and commentary work.

 Contact